alongthecloud/sdimage_viewer/README.md

 * Shows prompts, negative prompts, etc. if exiftool is available
 * Prompts and negative prompts can be copied to clipboard with one click
 * Navigate to previous/next image in the same directory (on Mac, only when dragging and dropping directories)
-* You can attach a watermark image to the image and save it to a specific folder
+* ~~You can attach a watermark image to the image and save it to a specific folder~~
-* Adds an start up page
 * Current file can be opened in Explorer or Finder

  - [x] A1111
  - [x] InvokeAI

+I've been using ComfyUI a lot lately, so I added the ability to parse and display some information from the workflow.

 for more information, see in-program help